 | Cost | Lower | Higher |

-Conclusion: The Best Synthetic Material for Your Socks
+How to Choose the Synthetic Material for Your Socks

 - General athletic use: Polyester-dominant blends (60-70%)